StevensND/switch-port-mods/Sonic x Shadow Generations/readme.md

 Here is a [tutorial](https://youtu.be/m-V6Rs2sm9w?si=-b10u6yv0dhih5Kk) by Grown Up Gaming on how to convert .pchtxt to .ips

-Anyway I'm sharing the .IPS files that I created if you want them too.
+Anyway I'm sharing the .IPS files that I created using IPSwitch if you need them.

+> [!TIP]
 Keep in mind that for a more stable FPS experience you'd need to OC (overclock) your Switch.

 [Here's a guide about OC](https://rentry.co/howtoget60fps)